Ned Kelly (1970 film)

 Ned Kelly is a 1970 British-Australian biographical bushranger film.
-It was the seventh Australian feature film version of the story of 19th-century Australian bushranger Ned Kelly, and is notable for being the first Kelly film to be shot in colour.
+It was the seventh feature film version of the story of 19th-century Australian bushranger Ned Kelly, and is notable for being the first Kelly film to be shot in colour.

 The film was directed by Tony Richardson, and starred Mick Jagger in the title role.
 Scottish-born actor Mark McManus played the part of Kelly's friend Joe Byrne.
 It was a British production, but was filmed entirely in Australia, shot mostly around Braidwood in southern New South Wales, with a largely Australian supporting cast.